Indian Ocean raid: 26 March − 3 April

-The Japanese sailed from Staring Bay on 26 March as planned.
-Somerville sailed on 30 March in expectation of an attack on 1 April, and deployed his fleet in a patrol area 100 mi south of Ceylon.
-Ceylon air defences and forces went on alert, with land-based aerial reconnaissance concentrating on the southeast, where the Japanese were expected to approach to launch strikes at Colombo and Trincomalee.
-Late on 2 April, the British retired toward Port T – 600 mi southwest of Ceylon – to refuel.
-Somerville also detached various ships to resume previous commitments; the heavy cruisers and were sent to Colombo, and Hermes to Trincomalee.
-Air defences stood down, although Catalina patrols continued.
+The Japanese sailed from Staring-baai (Staring Bay) on 26 March as planned.
+Somerville sailed on 30 March, expecting an attack on 1 April and took the fleet to a patrol area 100 nmi south of Ceylon.
+Ceylon air defences and forces went on alert, with land-based aerial reconnaissance concentrating on the south-east, where the Japanese were expected to approach for attacks on Colombo and Trincomalee.
+Late on 2 April, the Eastern Fleet retired toward Port T 600 nmi south-west of Ceylon to fuel.
+Somerville detached several ships to resume their commitments; the heavy cruisers and were sent to Colombo and Hermes to Trincomalee.
+The air defences stood down, except for Catalina patrols.

+4 April

-At about 16:00 on 4 April, PBY Catalina flying boat (AJ155/QL-A) from the Royal Canadian Air Force's (RCAF) 413 Squadron flown by Squadron Leader Leonard Birchall spotted Nagumo's fleet 360 mi south-east of Ceylon on a course that would have entered Somerville's previous patrol area from the south.
-The Catalina transmitted the sighting, but not the size of the fleet, before being shot down.
-At this time, Somerville was refuelling at Port T; Force A sailed eastward toward the Japanese upon receiving the sighting; Force B could not be ready until 5 April.
-Catalina FV-R from 205 Squadron RAF took off at 17:45 to shadow the Japanese fleet, making its first report at 22:37 on 4 April, and a final report at 06:15 on 5 April while 110 mi from Ceylon.
+At about 16:00 on 4 April, PBY Catalina flying boat (AJ155/QL-A) from 413 Squadron, Royal Canadian Air Force (RCAF) flown by Squadron Leader Leonard Birchall spotted the Southern Force 360 mi south-east of Ceylon on a course that would have entered the British fleet patrol area from the south.
+The Catalina transmitted the sighting but not the size of the force before being shot down.
+Somerville was refuelling at Port T; Force A sailed eastwards toward the Japanese upon receiving the sighting; Force B could not be ready until 5 April.
+Catalina FV-R from 205 Squadron took off at 17:45 to shadow the Japanese force, making its first report at 22:37 on 4 April and a final report at 06:15 on 5 April while 110 nmi from Ceylon.
 FV-R was shot down about 90 minutes after the final report.